 *Keep a close eye on people who are strong decision-makers, capable of supervising groups, meet goals and objectives swiftly, and show an entrepreneurial spirit.

-#1: Look for traits shared by successful managers
+2. Look out for traits shared by successful managers

-*Take notice of employees who have high emotional intelligence (EQ), clear communication skills, and persuasive ability to motivate others using nothing but words of inspiration.
+*Take notice of people with high emotional intelligence (EQ), clear communication skills, and persuasive abilities to motivate others using nothing but words of inspiration.

-More and more companies are offering development programs to their new hires early on to teach them skills that will later help them advance in their careers.
-These programs can include career-specific training or personal development activities such as time management or computer software training, or conflict resolution.
+More and more companies are offering professional development programs to new joiners to teach them skills that help them advance in their careers.
+These programs can include career-specific training or personal development activities like time management, computer software training, or conflict resolution.
 Besides helping set people’s career goals, development programs are an excellent way for companies to build meaningful relationships between current management and future leaders.